EDUCATION IN THE BRADENTON AREA

 Another intercollegiate collaboration offers an additional pathway to engineering careers.
 State College of Florida, Manatee-Sarasota (SCF) collaborated with the University of Florida (UF) College of Engineering to offer a pathway for local students to be admitted to UF’s prestigious engineering program while starting coursework at SCF.

 The Gator Engineering at SCF partnership is a vital component of UF’s first outreach center, “Innovation Station.”
 Innovation Station is designed to work with local schools to bolster STEM education, give area companies more access to UF’s engineering program’s resources, and keep more engineering graduates close to home to fill the region’s talent pipeline.
 The Charles & Margery Barancik Foundation and the Gulf Coast Community Foundation are supporting the project.

-LECOM’s special early acceptance programs with State College of Florida, Manatee-Sarasota (SCF) provide qualified SCF students with direct entrance to LECOM’s School of Pharmacy and the Masters in Health Services Administration program.
-In addition, LECOM students and SCF nursing students participate in collaborative training exercises at SCF’s medical simulation center.
+LECOM’s special early acceptance programs with State College of Florida, Manatee-Sarasota (SCF) and University of South Florida-Sarasota-Manatee provide qualified students with entrance opportunities to various LECOM programs.
+In addition, LECOM students and SCF nursing students participate in interprofessional collaborative training exercises at SCF’s medical simulation center.